Reference

 Tip

-If you want to add further members to a cluster after initialisation, use the microcloud add command.
+If you want to add further members to a cluster after initialization, use the microcloud add command.

 You can mix different processor architectures within the same MicroCloud cluster.